Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Phenomenological implications and experimental verification

-This value lies far below the upper limit from the Bullet Cluster ($\lesssim 1$~cm$^2$~g$^{-1}$) \cite{Markevitch2003,Harvey2015}, ensuring the model is consistent with all major astrophysical constraints.
+As the velocity increases, the cross-section is naturally suppressed.
+At the high velocities found in galaxy clusters ($v \sim 1000$~km/s), the cross-section decreases by more than four orders of magnitude: \begin{itemize} \item at $v = 1000$~km/s: $\sigma_T/m_\chi = 9.5 \times 10^{-5}$~cm$^2$/g. \end{itemize} This value lies far below the upper limit from the Bullet Cluster ($\lesssim 1$~cm$^2$/g) \cite{Markevitch2003,Harvey2015}, ensuring the model is consistent with all major astrophysical constraints.
 The dashed and dotted lines in the figure illustrate the sensitivity of the cross-section to the light mediator mass $m_\phi$ and the Yukawa coupling $y_\chi$, highlighting the parameter space probed by our scan.

-The velocity dependence arises from the quantum mechanical nature of scattering at a long-range Yukawa potential.
-The transfer cross-section can be expressed as \cite{Tulin2013}

-where $k = \mu v$ is the momentum in the center-of-mass frame and $\delta_l$ is the partial wave phase shift.
-At low velocities, many partial waves contribute due to the long-range nature of the potential ($r_{\mathrm{eff}} \sim 1/m_\phi$), leading to the characteristic resonant enhancement.
-The scaling transitions from approximately $\sigma_T/m \propto v^{-2}$ at dwarf galaxy velocities (as indicated by the gray dotted line) to a steeper $v^{-4}$ behavior at higher velocities, demonstrating that the model naturally produces both the correct magnitude and the velocity structure required by observations.
+The velocity dependence arises from the quantum mechanical nature of scattering in a long-range Yukawa potential, which is solved via a partial wave analysis as detailed in~\ref{app:E}.
+The scaling transitions from an approximately classical regime with $\sigma_T/m_\chi \propto v^{-2}$ at dwarf galaxy velocities (as indicated by the gray dotted line) to a steeper behavior at higher velocities, demonstrating that the model naturally produces both the correct magnitude and the velocity structure required by observations.